Antithrombotic Therapy in Patients With COVID-19

 Specific recommendations for pregnant or lactating individuals with COVID-19 include:

-- Anticoagulation therapy use during labor and delivery requires specialized care and planning.
-It should be managed in pregnant patients with COVID-19 in a similar way as in pregnant patients with other conditions that require anticoagulation in pregnancy (AIII).
+- The use of anticoagulation therapy during labor and delivery requires specialized care and planning.
+The management of anticoagulation therapy in pregnant patients with COVID-19 should be similar to the management used for pregnant patients with other conditions (AIII).

-- Unfractionated heparin, low molecular weight heparin, and warfarin do not accumulate in breast milk and do not induce an anticoagulant effect in the newborn; therefore, they can be used by breastfeeding women with or without COVID-19 who require VTE prophylaxis or treatment (AIII).
-In contrast, use of direct-acting oral anticoagulants during pregnancy is not routinely recommended due to lack of safety data (AIII).40
+- UFH, LMWH, and warfarin do not accumulate in breast milk and do not induce an anticoagulant effect in the newborn; therefore, they can be used by breastfeeding individuals who require VTE prophylaxis or treatment (AIII).

 - Cohen AT, Davidson BL, Gallus AS, et al. Efficacy and safety of fondaparinux for the prevention of venous thromboembolism in older acute medical patients: randomised placebo controlled trial.
 BMJ.
 2006;332(7537):325-329.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/16439370.